Where to Stay in Philadelphia: 8 Best Areas

 Where should I stay in Philadelphia for the first time?

-Old City is the best place to stay in Philadelphia for first-timers due to its close proximity to top attractions such as Liberty Bell and Penn’s Landing.
-If you stay here, you will be located within easy access to attractions, as well as restaurants, bars, and shops.
+Old City is the best overall place to stay in Philadelphia for first-timers due to its central location and proximity to major sights likte the Liberty Bell and Penn’s Landing.
+Staying here offers easy access to attractions, as well as restaurants, bars, and shops.

 What are the best areas to stay in Philadelphia?